twmiles/csc-website/README.md

 # website
 This is the CSC's official website code
-@twmiles original author of the CSC official website
+@twmiles first author of the CSC official website
+@tommywest3 second author of the CSC official website